Crawford Creek Regional Park.

 Campaigns run and end.
 Brand strategy defines who you are.
 Content strategy fills calendars.

-Purpose-Ecosystem™ design builds the infrastructure that converts the attention that all three generate into the commitment you need — hires, donations, safety, partnerships, participation, revenue.
+Purpose-Ecosystem™ design builds the infrastructure that converts the attention that all three generate into the commitment you need: hires, donations, safety, partnerships, participation, and revenue.

 These aren't values statements.
 They're structural conditions.
 When all three are present, the system self-perpetuates.
 When anyone is missing, it slowly fails.